ternandsparrow/wild-orchid-watch-pwa/README.md

   1. clone repo
   1. install deps: `yarn`
   1. create a `.env.local` file in the root of this project.
 In this file you can override values from the `.env` file.
+It's worth noting that this file is ignored by version control.
 You'll probably want define at least a Google Maps API key so the maps work but you may also need to change the OAuth client ID, something like:
       ```env
       VUE_APP_OAUTH_APP_ID=12f220435464a8abd9878cc1805e14643432a8bd268121c7f4698ff0a903e535
       VUE_APP_GMAPS_API_KEY=AIzaImNotARealKeyDontTryToUseMeIxChzwoc